 5. Visual Presentation (Influence Diagram)

-Data can be best presented in the visual form which makes it comprehensible and easier to get insights.
+Data can be best presented in visual form which makes it comprehensible and easier to get insights.
 When data is in its abstract form, you can relate independent variables and track connections between them without any hassle.

 An influence diagram is one of the best effective visual strategy tools that deserves its place in your decision-making process.
 The term was first used in 1973 by researchers Dr. James Matheson and Prof. Ronald Howard.

 To work with the Influence diagram, everyone in the team should be aware of each stage they’ll be working on.
-When you lay each process in the diagram, you see a clear picture of their varying connections and consequences at each step in the process.
+When you lay each process out in the diagram, you see a clear picture of their varying connections and consequences at each step in the process.